Forest Resources (FOR)

 Course focuses on the principles of sustainable nursery management, marketing and production operations of commercial nurseries with an emphasis on nursery and greenhouse facilities and practices necessary to produce bare root or container nursery stock.
 Typically Offered: Spring.

-FOR 272 Forest Surveying and Mapping (3 credits)
+FOR 272 Forest Mapping and GIS Applications (2 credits)

-Methods and techniques for surveying, mapping, and navigation in forested environments using traditional tools and advanced technologies, including field surveying, orienteering, industry relevant GIS resources, and real-time mobile mapping processes and technologies.
+Methods and techniques for surveying, mapping, and navigation in forested environments using traditional tools and advanced technologies.
+Concepts include field surveying, orienteering, industry relevant GIS applications, and real-time mobile mapping processes and technologies.
+This course includes 2-3 early morning field trips.
 Typically Offered: Spring.

 FOR 274 Forest Measurement and Inventory (3 credits)